Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Machine-learning reconstructed LOS velocities

 \subsection{LOS velocities of WHL galaxy clusters}

-We applied our trained model in Sect.\ref{subsec:train} to the SDSS galaxy distribution around the WHL galaxy clusters to estimate the cluster's LOS velocities from machine learning.
-The cluster's LOS velocities can also be computed as in T21.
-These estimated velocities are compared in Fig.~\ref{fig:whl-vel}, and their relation is shown to be $\varv_{\rm CNN} = 0.86 \times \varv_{\rm T21} +41.7 \,\, \rm [km/s]$.
-The LOS velocities from machine learning are slightly lower by 14\% than those estimated with T21's approach.
-This result is expected from the tests in Sect.\ref{subsec:test} using the test-set in the Magneticum simulations.
-Because our machine-learning approach estimated the LOS velocities lower by $\sim$5\% than the true values, and the T21's approach did higher by $\sim$14\%, the expected difference between these approaches is a factor of 0.95/1.14 $\sim$ 0.83, similar to the value of $\sim$ 0.86 in Fig.~\ref{fig:whl-vel}.
+We applied our trained model with machine learning in Sect.\ref{subsec:train} to the SDSS galaxy distribution around the WHL galaxy clusters to estimate the LOS velocities of the clusters.
+We then compared the estimated LOS velocities with the ones computed by the method in T21 in Fig.~\ref{fig:whl-vel}.
+Our LOS velocities from machine learning are slightly lower by 14\% than those estimated with the approach in T21 with their relation of $\varv_{\rm CNN} \sim 0.86 \times \varv_{\rm T21} +41.7 \,\, \rm [km/s]$.

+This difference is expected from the tests in Sect.\ref{subsec:test} using the test-set in the Magneticum simulations.
+Our machine-learning approach estimated the LOS velocities to be lower than the true values by $\sim$5\%, and the T21 approach did higher by $\sim$14\%.
+Thus, the expected difference between these approaches is a factor of 0.95/1.14 $\sim$ 0.83 in the simulations, which is similar to the value of $\sim$ 0.86 in the real data in Fig.~\ref{fig:whl-vel}.